 Excel Bullet Chart was invented by “Stephen Few,” which helps us to analyze the performance against the set of standards.

-For example when you collect the survey result from the public you might be expecting a satisfaction level of 90% which will be treated as target and after collecting opinions you may get the satisfaction level as 75%, so showing these numbers in bullet chart to gauge the performance.
+For example, when you collect the survey result from the public, you might be expecting a satisfaction level of 90%, which will be treated as a target, and after collecting opinions, you may get the satisfaction level as 75%, so showing these numbers in bullet chart to gauge the performance.

-From the satisfaction survey, you have targeted an average score of 5 but you have got 4 as the average score.
-So now we will show this in bullet chart to visualize this.
+From the satisfaction survey, you have targeted an average score of 5, but you have got 4 as the average score.
+So now, we will show this in a bullet chart to visualize this.
 Below are the details I have entered in the worksheet.

 Follow the below steps to create a bullet chart.

-Step 1: Select the data from A1 to B7 first then, insert the Stacked Column Chart.
+- Select the data from A1 to B7 first, then insert the Stacked Column Chart in Excel.

 Now we can see the below chart.

 - Select the chart and “Switch Rows/Columns” under the design tab.

 Now we have a chart like the below one where all the bars are combined together.

 In this chart, the topmost bar (orange color) is the target.